cloudpilot-emu/cloudpilot-emu/doc/networking.md

 INTERNET!**

-In its default configuration only https://cloudpilot-emu.github.io can connect to the server, so driveby attacks from other webpages are impossible.
+In its default configuration only https://cloudpilot-emu.github.io can connect to the server, so drive-by attacks from other webpages are impossible.

 # Advanced usage